-CS Discoveries is an introductory course designed for 9-10th grade students new to computer science and is based on the Code.org program.
+CS Discoveries is a basic introductory course designed for 9-10th grade students new to computer science and is based on the Code.org program.
 Mapped to CSTA standards, the course takes a wide lens on computer science by covering topics such as problem solving, programming, physical computing, user-centered design, and data, while inspiring students as they build their own websites, apps, games, and physical computing devices.
+This course is designed for the student with minimal to no computing experience.

-INTRODUCTION TO COMPUTER SCIENCE
+COMPUTER SCIENCE PRINCIPLES